abdheshnayak/dotfiles/README.md

 So, to use it first install Arch Linux to your system and start a display manager I recommend gdm for easy access.

-You can flow this tutorial to install ArchLinux : [https://averagelinuxuser.com/a-step-by-step-arch-linux-installation-guide/](https://averagelinuxuser.com/a-step-by-step-arch-linux-installation-guide/)
+You can follow this tutorial to install ArchLinux : [https://averagelinuxuser.com/a-step-by-step-arch-linux-installation-guide/](https://averagelinuxuser.com/a-step-by-step-arch-linux-installation-guide/)

 Then install these configuration files.